University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

  The `ExtractCgMLST` module creates a file with the list of core loci and the cgMLST allelic profiles for each threshold (95%, 99% and 100%)

 We will use the cgMLST determined at the 95% threshold for further analyses.
-The 95% allows to strike a balance between including a sufficient number of loci for high-resolution typing and accounting for potential missing data due to sequencing or assembly issues.
+The 95% allows a balance between including a sufficient number of loci for high-resolution typing and accounting for potential missing data due to sequencing or assembly issues.
 The file `cgMLSTschema95.txt` contains a list of the core loci identified at the 95% threshold.
 In step 4.6 you will pass this file to the --gl parameter of the AlleleCall module to perform allele calling at the core genome MLST level.

 ### 4.6 AlleleCall module to perform allele calling at the cgMLST level